-The ACA was approved by the U.S. House and Senate (with a supermajority of Senators), signed by the President, and was since upheld by a conservative Supreme Court.
+The ACA was approved by the U.S. House and Senate (with a supermajority of Senators), signed by the President, and was since upheld twice by a conservative Supreme Court.

-While the debate around this law was often controversial and viewed as partisan, the President's fiscal commission made up of both Democrats and Republicans endorsed many of the changes made by the ACA and actually encouraged that implementation of some of the provisions be sped-up in order to realize savings more quickly.
+While the debate around this law was often viewed as partisan, the President's fiscal commission made up of both Democrats and Republicans endorsed many of the changes made by the ACA and actually encouraged that implementation of some of the provisions be sped-up in order to realize savings more quickly.

 Passage of the law was supported by the American Medical Association, the American Hospital Association, the American Cancer Society, AARP, the Consumer's Union (Consumer's Report), and the Catholic Health Association.